 Before you open up your key fob, it's wise to confirm that the battery is indeed the problem.
 Here’s how to verify:

 - Observe remote range: Stand at varying distances from your vehicle and try to lock/unlock it.
-A significantly reduced range compared to when the fob was new is a strong indicator.
+A significantly reduced range compared to when the fob was new is a strong indicator of a weak battery.

-- Visual inspection: Briefly inspect the exterior of your key fob for any signs of physical damage or water exposure, which could indicate a problem beyond just the battery.
+- Visual inspection: Briefly inspect the exterior of your key fob for any signs of physical damage, cracks, or water exposure.
+While less common, these could indicate a problem beyond just the battery.

 Common causes (most likely first)